iphdealor/ELK-STACK-PROJECT/README.md

 Load balancing ensures that the application will be highly available, functional, in addition to restricting access to the network.

 - What aspect of security do load balancers protect?
   - The Load balancers add resiliency by rerouting live traffic from one server to another if a server falls prey to a DDoS attack or otherwise becomes unavailable.
+It is shifting attack traffic from corporate server to a public cloud provider.

 - What is the advantage of a jump box?
   -  A jump box is a secure computer that all admins first connect to before launching any adminitrative task or use as an orgination point to connect to toher servers or untructed environments.
 A Jump Box Provisioner is also important as it prevents Azure VMs from being exposed via a public IP Address.
 This allows us to do monitoring and logging on a single box.
 We can also restrict the IP addresses able to communicate with the Jump Box, as we've done here.